michaldudek/json-autotranslate/README.md

-This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL (free/pro), Azure Translator, Amazon Translate, or manually.
+This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL (free/pro), Azure Translator, Amazon Translate, OpenAI or manually.
 You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.